petazeta/youronlineshop/docs/checkout.md

 vars: {merchantId: 'test', template: 'paypal'}
 ```
 The merchantId value is an identifier for the merchant that the payment provider supplies.
 To set this value you should log-in with systemadmin user and get to this page so the element will be editable.

+## Checkout active in site, navigation state and entrance link

+We should set as active in site when there is the checkout content because it has some user information and when user logs out or logs in, that information should be removed.
+So we need to set the state for state the situation and be able to check whaterver a checkout is happening if users decides to log out.

+Give a navigation state to checkout can be useful for:
+- Checkout first step could be recovered if user wants to got back to it.
+That could happend when user check some other content and want to go back.
+It is not very important so user can get to checkout anytime by clicking "checkout" at the cart element, but why not allow the option for the back - forward button?.
+- The same for Checkout second step.

+However after checkout second process has been reached the cart is empty so going back to the previous step would not produce any useful result.
+So we are just stablishing a single state for the checkout.
+Depending if user has or not a order attached then we will show first or second step.

+Entrance link for checkout has no much sense if user is not logged in, and that is a requirement for checkout.
+I dont know if with the option of "remember me" it could have sense to implement it.